Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Rams have covered the spread twice this season when favored by 1.5 points or more (in five chances).

-- Colorado State's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- Colorado State's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

 - When Colorado State scores more than 31.7 points, it is 2-0 against the spread and 2-0 overall.

-- In games that Colorado State totals over 440.2 yards, the team is 2-2 against the spread and 2-3 overall.
+- Colorado State is 2-2 against the spread and 2-3 overall when the team piles up more than 440.2 yards.

-- The Rams have turned the ball over 11 times this season, 13 fewer than the Rainbow Warriors have forced (24).
+- This year, the Rams have 11 turnovers, 13 fewer than the Rainbow Warriors have takeaways (24).

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.